Not-IITian/Weakly-supervised-Deep-Functional-map/README.md

-# SURFMNet++
+# Weakly-supervised-Deep-Functional-map for shape Matching
-This is a follow up work of our ICCV'19 oral presentation.
-Source code for ICCV'19 oral Unsupervised Deep Learning for Structured Shape Matching can be found at https://github.com/LIX-shape-analysis/SURFMNet
+Source code for this work will be released in a couple of weeks.
+You can find the preprint here: https://hal.archives-ouvertes.fr/hal-02872053